-Scantron's test site administrators will verify the identity of each candidate prior to allowing access to the testing center.
-The candidate must provide government-issued photo identification and a valid confirmation notice in order to be admitted to the testing center.
+Measure Learning's test site administrators will verify the identity of each candidate before allowing access to the testing center.
+The candidate must provide governmentissued photo identification and a valid confirmation notice to be admitted to the testing center.
 The candidate's name on the legal ID should match the name on the notice to schedule.

-The proctor will provide a dry erase board or scratch paper and a pencil for making notes.
 No items or papers may be removed from the testing center.
 Candidates may NOT bring their own scratch paper, etc.